 - High tech

-The varied industries enable a wealth of job opportunities for foreign nationals looking to settle in Vancouver, Canada.
+The varied industries enable many job opportunities for foreign nationals settling in Vancouver, Canada.

 Cost of Living in Vancouver

 Furthermore, Vancouver ranks high as one of the most liveable cities and remains one of the top tourist destinations in North America.
 Vancouver caters to various socioeconomic backgrounds, and the data below, which is derived from Numbeo, represents a summary of the cost of living in Vancouver: